Kink

 Do I feel respected and in control of my choices?

 You are allowed to be turned on by odd, specific, or unexpected things.
-Being kinky does not make you broken.
+Being kinky is not something to be ashamed of. .